 Starting October 2017, I began my tenure as an NSF Astronomy and Astrophysics Postdoctoral Fellow.
 This fellowship has taken me to the Chicagoland area, where I split my time between the University of Chicago and Adler Planetarium.

 In addition to my research, I enjoy teaching, outreach, traveling, arts-n-crafting, and drinking way too much coffee.
-I’m new to website creation, so I’ll be slowly adding new content and (hopefully) blogging.
+Sometimes I write blogs for various websites here and there, for example this feature for Womanthology.
+I’m new to website creation, so I’ll be slowly adding new content.